CallumBG/Evolving-Virtual-Creatures-With-Genetic-Algorithms/README.md

 These are used to make the next generation of creatures, along with mutation this allows for the creatures performance to improve over time.

-Here is an example of 200 generations being simulated:
+Here is a much sped up example of 200 generations being simulated:

 These are some examples of motions the creatures developed to effectively move in their environment: